-How to Prevent Window Condensation
+How to Stop Condensation on Windows

 Condensation is a problem that many homes have to deal with.
 So, how do you prevent condensation on your windows?
 Well, the good part about this is there are several things that you can do to fix the problem.
 In some cases, you may need to replace or repair the glass and windows.
 In others, you can make a few small changes to remedy the situation.